AudioQ

 Demo - loading samples, granular mode, filters, glitch effects, DAW automation

 I kept loading a granular plugin, then a filter, then a tremolo, routing audio between all three just to mangle one sample.
-It was annoying.
-So I wrote my own plugin that does all of it in one window.
-C++, JUCE 8, compiles to VST3 and standalone.
-Drag in any WAV/AIFF/MP3, twist it with granular, filters, compression, bitcrushing, stutter, reverse - and automate every knob from your DAW.
+AudioQ turns that repeated chain into one sound-design window.
+C++, JUCE 8, VST3 and standalone.
+Drag in WAV, AIFF, or MP3 files, twist them with granular, filters, compression, bitcrushing, stutter, reverse - and automate the 18 exposed parameters from your DAW.

 Granular Synthesis